Become a data-driven general counsel

 As a general counsel, you rely on your outside counsel and in-house expertise to direct your company in the right direction.
 You’ll read through dozens of case studies, a mountain of text, and spend hours on the phone with your experts before you’re comfortable making a big decision.

 The question is, why don’t you do the same with your legal data?

 Insights from your legal data can give you the power to make key predictions about your legal expenses, grow your team in the right ways at the right time, and drive rate negotiations with your outside counsel resulting in huge savings.

-We've defined the way our users collect and analyze data to find key metrics through clean and visual dashboards.
-This insight can drive efficiencies and optimize spend.
+We’ve defined the way our users collect and analyze data to find key metrics with advanced legal reporting and metrics and clean and visual dashboards.
+This insight can drive efficiencies and optimize legal spend.